- Here’s our quick pro tip for picking thickness planers

 - Improves on the 40200H-CT with carbide inserts in the spiral cutter-head.

-- Has heavy-duty guideposts and elevating screws.
+- Armed with heavy-duty guideposts and elevating screws.

 - The snipe lock keeps wood from pulling through.